wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <img src="/images/maze-bucket.png" alt="paint bucket tool pouring a maze pattern">

+Flood fill functions work like the paint bucket tool in an image editing program.
+They start from one pixel then expand to all connected pixels of the same color, replacing them with a new color.

+If we start a flood fill from any pixel and afterwards there are no pixels left with that color then all pixels in that color must be connected.

-We generate mazes using the scikit-image `flood_fill` function.
+In this article we generate mazes using jupyter notebooks, numpy, matplotlib, and the scikit-image `flood_fill` function.

 <!--more-->